albazarova/CARRoT/README.md

 # CARRoT
-Replication materials for the paper CARRoT: R Package for Predictive Modelling Adjusted for Events per Variable Rules The package itself is available at https://cran.r-project.org/web/packages/CARRoT/index.html
+CARRoT: R package for predictive modelling by means of regression adjusted for multiple regularisation methods The package itself is available at https://cran.r-project.org/web/packages/CARRoT/index.html

+carrot_functions_mod_si_las.r - the file allowing to compare CARRoT output with the output of the models constituted by only statistically significant predictors and lasso regression

-carrot_functions_mod_si.r - the file allowing to compare CARRoT output with the output of the models constituted by only statistically significant predictors
+carrot_functions_mod_si_las_ada.r - the file allowing to compare CARRoT output with the output of the models constituted by only statistically significant predictors and adaptive lasso regression

+carrot_functions_mod_step_las.r - the file allowing to compare CARRoT output with the output of the models constituted by onlystepwise forward selection based on Akaike Information Criteria

-table3_carrot.r - script to replicate Table 3 from the paper
+table3_carrot.r - script to replicate Table 11 from the paper

+carrot_table_new.r - script to replicate the results of Tables S1 and S2
-Additional_file_carrot.r - script to replicate the results of the table in Additional file 1
+carrot_table_new_ada.r - script to replicate the results of Tables S1 and S2 for stepwise forward selection